JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 ---
-title: 'Create Video from URL'
+title: 'Create Video from URL/Product info'
-description: 'How to create video from URL.'
+description: 'How to create video from URL/Product info .'
 ---

 ## Introduction